 When planning the move from homeland to foreign country, we generally focus on the positive – the experiences we’ll have, the great people we’ll meet, and the exciting new foods we’ll try.
-But becoming an expat – even a temporary one – isn’t without its hardships and many people find that much of their time abroad is initially spent coping with the many challenges of immersing oneself in a foreign culture.
+But becoming an expat – even a temporary one – isn’t without its hardships, and many people find that much of their time abroad is initially spent coping with the many challenges of immersing oneself in a foreign culture.
 Even if you’re planning an extended stay outside of your home country, you don’t want to waste precious time struggling to acclimate when you could be out experiencing a new side of the world.

-I am a thirty year-old US citizen who has lived abroad in Cape Town, South Africa; Oruro, Bolivia; Dublin and Belfast, Ireland; and currently, Monteverde, Costa Rica.
-Making the transition to a new culture can be daunting and, for me, involve a lot of tears.
+I am a thirty year-old US citizen who has lived abroad in Cape Town, South Africa; Oruro, Bolivia; Dublin and Belfast, Ireland; and Monteverde, Costa Rica.
+Making the transition to a new culture can be daunting, and for me, involve a lot of tears.
 I’ve never let the tears stop me, but I have learned some tips along the way to have a truly positive experience living abroad.
 If you’re making the move from tourist to expat, read on for advice on how to make the most of your time abroad.

 Meet your neighbors

 As wonderful as many guide books are, you’ll only really learn about a place from the locals.
 It’s a cliché because it’s true.
 The most accessible locals are your new neighbors.
 Introduce yourself early and invite them over for a coffee or a glass of wine (or whatever is the appropriate custom in your new town).
 The more people you talk to, the more you’ll learn the inside scoop about the habits and culture of your new home.